-Travel Report: Dongmen Market – Shenzhen, China.
+Travel Report: Dongmen Market, Shenzhen.

-February 2018.
-Dongmen Square also features this giant bronze bell, hanging authoritatively from the beam of a stone gate.
+In fact, we enjoyed their steamed dumplings so much, we ended up ordering three plates!
+That was beef and carrot, shrimp and cabbage and minced lamb in case you’re wondering!
 To visit Dongmen Market for yourself, jump on the subway (Line 1 or 3) and get off at Laojie Station.
 Take Exit A on the way out.

 Like these?
 Then why not have a leaf through my zillion articles from all around China.

-I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.
+I’ve been living, working and traveling all over the world since 2001.
+So why not check out my huge library of travel reports from over 30 countries.